alces-software/flight-appliance-docs/docs/source/apps/gridware.rst

-  gromacs	  Perform molecular dynamics; simulate the Newtonian equations of motion for systems with hundreds to millions of particles nwchem	  Methods for computing the properties of molecular and periodic systems OpenMD 	  Open source molecular dynamics engine Maestro 	  Schrödinger Maestro - a powerful, all-purpose molecular modelling envirotnment
+  gromacs	  Perform molecular dynamics; simulate the Newtonian equations of motion for systems with hundreds to millions of particles nwchem	  Methods for computing the properties of molecular and periodic systems OpenMD 	  Open source molecular dynamics engine Maestro 	  Schrodinger Maestro - a powerful, all-purpose molecular modelling environment

 Compilers